STONEWALL BRIGADE BYLAWS

 b.
 Military courtesies will be observed to all officers at an event, not just Brigade officers.

-h.
-Remembrance: In remembrance and respect of our fallen comrades, deceased members of the Brigade may be permanently added to the morning roll calls at Winter Camp, Spring Drill, and as directed by the Brigade staff until the Brigade no longer exists.
+f.
+Remembrance: In remembrance and respect of our fallen comrades, deceased members of the Brigade may be permanently added to the morning roll calls at Winter Camp, Camp of Instruction, and as directed by the Brigade staff until the Brigade no longer exists.
 When these names are called, members of the Brigade will respond: “With Jackson”.
 Names currently on the permanent roll include:

 Lt.
 Ken Mink, Co A, 4th VA